MUDDY'S

 CHICAGO LANDMARK DESIGNATION

-The Muddy Waters MOJO Museum board is beyond thrilled that Muddy Waters' South Side home officially earned Chicago landmark designation in the fall of 2021.
+The Muddy Waters MOJO Museum also officially earned Chicago Landmark Designation in the fall of 2021.
 Chicago’s City Council voted unanimously to preserve the historic two-flat building at 4339 S. Lake Park Ave in North Kenwood.

 "What's significant about landmark status is that this building will never be demolished.
 It's going to be forever protected.
 This was an essential step to preserve blues culture and for the legacy of African American history," says board president and Waters' great-grandaughter, Chandra Cooper.